Climate DT Parameter - Data Access using DEDL HDA

 from IPython.display import JSON

-To access data we need to be authenticated.
+To search and access data we need to be authenticated.

 Below how to request of an authentication token using the destinelab package.